aion-dk/js-client/README.md

 Uncomment `// return await recordResponses(async function() {` in `returns a receipt` test.
 Remember the closing brackets at the end of the test.

-The recorded responses should be saved the the `test/replies/otp_flow`-folder.
+The recorded responses should be saved the `test/replies/otp_flow`-folder.

 The folder can be copy pasted to the `ionic-app`-repo by replacing the folder `tests/e2e/fixtures/otp_flow`